mattfbacon/rsa/README.md

 A simple implementation of RSA encryption and decryption, as well as key generation with small primes (8 bits).

+Note: before you get mad at me, I know this is not actually RSA.
+It was just a way to learn C.

 ## Building/Installation

 Due to the use of `/dev/urandom`, **this will only run on Linux!** A port to other operating systems is trivial and thus is left as an exercise to the user (or just run Linux).